daacyberian/Currency-Converter/README.md

 Responsive design for seamless usage across various devices.
 Technologies Used:

-HTML: Used for structuring the layout of the converter.
+<p>HTML: Used for structuring the layout of the converter.</p>
-CSS: Applied for styling and enhancing the visual appeal.
+<p>CSS: Applied for styling and enhancing the visual appeal.</p>
-JavaScript: Implemented for dynamic functionality and currency conversion logic.
+<p>JavaScript: Implemented for dynamic functionality and currency conversion through API.</p>

 <h2>🛠 How to use:</h2>